kyraikeda/kyraikeda.github.io/essays/final-project-idea.md

 ## Beyond the basics
-<li>Special Sauce can be a rating system for users to rate other users to filter out bad sellers and reliability</li>
+<li>Special Sauce can be to add a forum-like component to the site by letting students add comments to others' reviews</li>
-<li>There can be a map feature to show users where the seller is located and suggest meeting spots</li>
-<li>The site also has courses and lists the books required for each course</li>
+<li>There can be a student made section for each course where students can add their own tips for succeeding in the course or how to prepare before taking it</li>